Last Updated on May 23, 2023 by the staff of TheAllElectricLawn

 So you might be wondering if the robotic mowers are easy to maintain, and yes, for the most part, they are.

-Blades will need to be replaced yearly, depending on how much cutting you do.
+Blades must be replaced yearly, depending on how much cutting you do.
 You will want to make sure the underside of the cutting deck if clean and free of grass buildup, but this is usually a monthly or yearly type of task, depending on the amount of cutting you do.

 You will also need to clean off the mower itself to keep it looking good.
-The base station or charging station will also need to be maintained to ensure the mower is recharged when it returns to its base.
+The base or charging stations will also need to be maintained to ensure the mower is recharged when it returns to its base.

-If you compare that to a traditional gas mower then there is basically no maintenance at all.
-No oil changes, fuel maintenance, or no air or oil filter changes.
+If you compare that to a traditional gas mower, there is no maintenance.
+No oil changes, fuel maintenance, or air or oil filter changes.